Sequence

 Robert

-Next, we intercept the request using Burp Suite by chosing lottery in the dashboard.php
+Next, we intercept the request using Burp Suite by chosing lottery in the `dashboard.php` and edit lottery to finance.

 We forward the request and a password is now required.
-We got that already from /mail/dump.txt
+We got that already from `/mail/dump.txt`.

 We enter the password...